-365-day pursuit permits: Pursuit permits are now valid for 365 days from the day you buy them.
-Even though the permits are valid for 365 days, you may pursue bears only during the state's pursuit seasons.
+365-day pursuit permits: Pursuit permits are valid for 365 days from the day you buy them, but you may pursue bears only during the state's pursuit seasons.
 You'll find pursuit season dates on page 6 and pursuit restrictions on page 31.

-Age requirements: If you're 11 years old, but you'll turn 12 during 2018, you can apply for a permit to hunt bears in 2018.
+Age requirements: If you're 11 years old, but you'll turn 12 during 2019, you can apply for a permit to hunt bears in 2019.
 Please see page 8 for more information.

 Private land: The Division cannot guarantee access to any private land.
 Under certain circumstances, you must obtain written permission from the landowner or the landowner's authorized representative before hunting on private lands.
-For more information, please see Trespassing on page 30.
+For more information, please see Trespassing on page 31.

 Guidebook correction: If errors are found in this guidebook after it is printed, the Division will correct them in the online copy.
-Visit wildlife.utah.gov/guidebooks to view digital versions of all the Division's guidebooks.
+Visit wildlife.utah.gov/guidebooks to view digital versions of all the Division's quidebooks.